geudde/attic-chest/pages/13.reference/01.porden/docs.md

 T' ensure his conquest in the approaching war,
 For this, so late, the fatal counsel gave, 250

-That brought destruction, while it seem'd to save ; And from the king, Albruno's power o'erthrown,
+That brought destruction, while it seem'd to save;
+And from the king, Albruno's power o'erthrown,
 He, as his price, demanded Chrysos' throne.
 But Pyros, thro' the flimsy veil descried